 First, a disclaimer: I feel incredibly lucky to be living in Switzerland with a job that pays a decent salary, a nice apartment, and the opportunity to travel around Europe on weekends.
 I wouldn’t trade it for the world.

 I did, however, have a pretty bad night that led me to thinking about all the different frustrations and sources of stress that have popped up for me since I moved here about half a month ago.
-Life is never perfect, especially when you are a Type A Worrier with lifelong anxiety, depression, and PTSD, and it certainly isn’t perfect just because I’m in Switzerland.
+Life is never perfect, especially when you are someone who’s struggled with lifelong anxiety and depression, and it certainly isn’t perfect just because I’m in Switzerland.
 For me, it’s helpful to write down all of the things that are causing me stress, and then figure out how to tackle them individually.

-Which leads me to another major frustration: If I had been in DC and had had a long, shitty day, I would have just popped by the grocery store or one of my favorite hole-in-the-wall restaurants and picked up a nice, greasy comfort food, like chicken and waffles, or a burger, or–IDK–a rotisserie chicken and mashed potatoes or something.
-But here in Switzerland, all the shops are closed by 6pm, and the restaurants are SO expensive, not to mention the service is super slow; the server doesn’t come to you automatically, you have to flag them down every time, and I just can’t handle that level of personal interaction when my battery is so low.
+Which leads me to another major frustration: If I had been in DC and had had a long, crappy day, I would have just popped by the grocery store or one of my favorite hole-in-the-wall restaurants and picked up a nice, greasy comfort food, like chicken and waffles.
+But here in Switzerland, all the shops are closed by 6 or 7pm, and the restaurants are SO expensive, not to mention the service is super slow; the server doesn’t come to you automatically, you have to flag them down every time, and I just can’t handle that level of personal interaction when my battery is so low.
 Plus, the frustration that comes with not speaking French–having to force someone in their hometown to acquiesce to you and speak your language, being the stereotypical immigrant who can’t seem to assimilate–is a particularly difficult stumbling block for me to overcome.
 I’ve found myself going only to self-checkout at grocery stores, and doing a lot of my shopping online instead of in person.

 I don’t feel necessarily lonely, but I do feel very alone, and that’s been hard as I navigate all the tricky processes that come with being an expat.
 My work didn’t provide me with relocation assistance, so I had to pay for my own flight, find an apartment myself, and shell out major $$$ for Airbnbs during my first few days, not to mention all the stuff I had to buy; my checkings and savings accounts are literally depleted at this point (thanks, student loans and nonprofit salaries!).
 I have been trying to set up a Swiss bank account, but have been told repeatedly to expect a logistical nightmare, since I’m American.
 I’ve been feeling like nobody has my back–and as a result, I have started repeating old patterns and retreating into my little corner.